 Work has already started at Hinkley Point C. In March 2017 concrete pouring started on the first permanent structures: an 8km network of tunnels that will carry piping and cables around the site.
 The Guardian says the site looks like Mordor, from Lord of the Rings, a scarred landscape and hive of activity driven with a single purpose: ensuring these reactors do not repeat the delays and overspends at Flamanville and Olkiluoto.

 EDF Energy announced on 11 December 2018 the completion of the first part of the concrete pouring for the base slab for unit 1 of Hinkley Point C (HPC).
-Four more pours of concrete will be required before the so-called “raft” that supports the reactor building will be complete.
-Work is expected to be concluded in 2019.
+In June 2019 EDF Energy announced completion of the base for the first reactor.
+In June 2020 EDF completed the concrete pour for the base of the second reactor.
 According to the International Atomic Energy Agency (IAEA) definition, the official “construction start” is “the date when first major placing of concrete for the base mat of the reactor building is made”.
 (See nuClear News No.114)

 Only the hopelessly naive would believe EDF’s claims that Hinkley will start generating electricity by 2025, says Geoff Ho, writing in The Express.
 The likelihood of it being delivered on time and on budget is remote.